"For us believing physicists, the distinction between

 The

-heart of the site.
-From its start as the Guestbook
+is the heart of the site.
+It began as the Guestbook in 1998, and functions

 Pictures, sound files, audio and video tapes and DVDs

-are also welcome via email or regular mail.
+are welcome via email or regular mail.
 These

 contributions and selected GroupBlog entries are incorporated into existing